Make the season merrier with new holiday traditions

 New holiday traditions to consider:

-• Build in an event.
-Take some of the focus off the meal with a walk or drive to look at holiday lights, caroling around the neighborhood, ice skating, or a visit to a soup kitchen.
+- Build in an event.
+Take some of the focus off the meal with a walk or drive to look at holiday lights, caroling around the neighborhood, ice skating or visit a soup kitchen.
 Make it the same every year or challenge everyone to come up with new ideas.

-• Bake and decorate together.
-Invite friends or family and make a night of it.
-Bake everyone's favorites or buy a dozen gingerbread house kits, assign a theme and hold a decorating contest.
+- Bake and decorate together.
+With your family, make a night of it.
+Bake everyone's favorites or buy a dozen of gingerbread house kits, assign a theme and hold a decorating contest.
 Just make it fun.

-• Create a solo tradition.
+- Create a solo tradition.
 If you're on your own for the holidays or if you're surrounded by a cast of thousands, do something for you.
-Treat yourself to a new book or a pedicure.
+Treat yourself with a new book or a pedicure.
 Go to a play or out for high tea.
 Call an old friend out of the blue.
 Carve out some space to enjoy your own company.
 Breathe.

 What holiday traditions do you want to start, keep or lose?
-Tell the community on our Facebook page.
+Share them on our Facebook page.